How it works

 OUR WORKSHOP PROCESS

-When your wristband registration time arrives, you will start the process by providing basic information and stating your language preference.
+After your pre-registration, you will start the process by providing basic information and stating your language preference.
 At registration you will receive a blue participant packet and a workshop participant number.

 At screening, you will answer a few questions about yourself to determine if you are eligible to apply for citizenship.